infincek/CSE-DEPT-CONF/content/_index.md

 {{% home-info class="primary" title="About Department" %}}

-Department of Computer Science & Engineering
+# Department of Computer Science & Engineering
 Computer Science Department was established in 2000 with BTech program.
 Department’s mission is to become a center of excellence in Computer Science and Engineering imparting quality professional education to develop competent professionals with social values who are capable of life long learning.
 MTech in Computer and Information Science has started in 2010.
 The department was accredited by NBA in 2019.
 The department has a long tradition of producing technically competent engineers since 2004 and it has renowned alumni occupying prominent positions in the industry, academia and research all over the world.
-Department phot

 {{% /home-info %}}
 <!--